IBM-Cloud/nodejs-MEAN-stack/README.md

   $ bx cf apps
   ```

-For more detailed information on troubleshooting your application, see the [Troubleshooting section](https://www.ng.bluemix.net/docs/troubleshoot/tr.html) in the Bluemix documentation.
+For more detailed information on troubleshooting your application, see the [Troubleshooting section](https://www.ng.bluemix.net/docs/troubleshoot/tr.html) in the documentation.

 ## License
 See [LICENSE.MD](https://github.com/IBM-Bluemix/Nodejs-MEAN-Stack/blob/master/LICENSE.md) for license information.